Doctor Who season 13: Start time, cast, trailer and Jodie Whittaker exit news

 It was announced in July that Jodie Whittaker and Chibnall would be stepping down after the upcoming 13th series and a trilogy of specials – with a regeneration set to happen in a special feature-length episode as part of the BBC's centenary celebrations in Autumn 2022.
 That and the news that Russell T Davies is returning to Doctor Who as the replacement for outgoing showrunner Chris Chibnall have kept fans talking for a while now.

-But more generally, what can Whovians expect from series 13?
+But more generally, what can Whovians expect from the rest of series 13?
 Which foes and other characters are returning, which new cast members should we be looking out for and which weird and wonderful points of time and space will the TARDIS be dropping our heroes off in?

 Read on to find out everything we currently know about Jodie Whittaker's next Doctor Who series.

-The official premiere date for series 13 (styled as Doctor Who: Flux) has been revealed as Sunday 31st October.
-Later episodes will also be released on Sunday nights, with the finale shown on BBC One on Sunday 5th December.
+The official premiere date for series 13 (styled as Doctor Who: Flux) was Sunday 31st October, with subsequent episodes released on Sunday nights until the finale is shown on BBC One on Sunday 5th December.

-We now know that there will only be six regular episodes in series 13, five less than usual, in a move that allows the show to stick to its usual production cycle despite complicated new health and safety guidelines.
+The season contains only six regular episodes in series 13, five less than usual, in a move that allows the show to stick to its usual production cycle despite complicated new health and safety guidelines.

 However, there will also be a trilogy of specials in 2022, one at New Year, another later in Spring 2022, and the final one as part of the BBC's Centenary celebrations in Autumn, which will also serve as Jodie Whittaker's regeneration episode.

-Ex-showrunner Russell T Davies will take over from this point, including special celebrations for the 60th anniversary special.
+Ex-showrunner Russell T Davies will take over from this point, including special celebrations for the 60th anniversary special – with Mandip Gill having recently claimed she was "relieved" that the show would be in a safe pair of hands going forward.

 Doctor Who series 13 trailer